pmcintyre3/AStar/README.md

 solution more complicated!
 Clicking the start or end spaces will remove them from the grid.
 Make sure you add them back (wherever you like) before simulating.

+## Known issues
+The mouse coordinates, depending on the browser and its zoom level, can be inaccurate.
+This is a known issue an I am currently working on a fix.
+In the mean time, playing with the zoom on the browser can temporarily fix this issue.
+It works best when the grid fully encompasses the window without clipping.

 ## Version
 >2.0 Dijkstra's algorithm added in with relevant node color switching.